 Both parties are provided with a memorandum decision within fifteen business days of the hearing and both have a right to appeal.

-If the complainant (the student impacted by the sexual harassment) makes a complaint which falls under Title IX (both the definition and jurisdiction), and requests an investigation, the college must follow the Title IX Grievance Policy.
+If the complainant (the student impacted by the sexual harassment) makes a complaint which falls under Title IX (both the definition and jurisdiction), and requests an investigation, the university must follow the Title IX Grievance Policy.

 WHEN THE MATTER IS INVESTIGATED AND A HEARING IS HELD UNDER THE TITLE IX GRIEVANCE POLICY, THE FOLLOWING WILL APPLY: